pockerman/qubit-notes/ml/2025-04-26-bias-variance-dilemma.md

 ## Overview

 When working with supervised machine learning models we typically need to address the so called
-<a href="https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff">bias-variance dilemma</a> or trade off.
+<a href="https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff">bias-variance dilemma</a>.
 In this note, I describe what this dilemma consists of.

-**keywords** bias-variance-dilemma, machine-learning, supervised-learning

 ## Bias-variance dilemma